Success Stories of KAT's

 Despite his hairless skin being covered in huge sores and mange, he was clearly not a street-wise dog.
 His ears were ragged, torn and bleeding from fighting off his assailants.
 This is a very common sad fate of dogs when they are abandoned to the streets by owners who have not thought to treat a sick dog.
 (Mange is caused by mites that burrow into the skin, making dogs itch and lose their hair in patches.)
 Mange is very easily and cheaply treatable in the early stages.
 It was also clear from Buddy's wobbly bandy legs caused by malnutrition that he had come from an uncaring home.

 This animal's reaction to being rescued and scooped up into the KAT van was one of grateful shy bewilderment.
 Once at KAT, it took time before he would venture out of the safety of his kennel and cardboard box and mix with the other dogs.
 Many weeks have passed and Buddy is now a very different fun-loving dog.
-He is waiting patiently to be adopted by someone who wants a quiet, gentle older dog to love.
+He has now been adopted and he is happily living in a loving home.

 'In all the chaos of Kathmandu, there is an oasis of peace and love.
 The people from the KAT Centre really have a heart for their work.
 They take care of the animals with so much tenderness.'